brybrophy/react-sorcerer/README.md

 **inputPath (required)**
 This is the path to the group of image files for a certain screen percentage.
 In the example below, there are two configs.
 One is pointing to the images that are have 100% screen width, and the other is pointing to the images that have 30% screen width.

+**outputPath (optional)**
-Note: The images will be output to `inputPath + '/optimized'`.
+The path where the processed images will be saved.
+If no output path is supplied, the images will be output to `inputPath + '/optimized'`.

 **coverage (required)**
 An integer representation of the screen percentage for the image files.